Home

 Place all ingredients in a bowl, and mix thoroughly.
 Add Kefir to the Cottage Cheese and stir to combine thoroughly.
 Keep refrigerated.

 I've never been a fan of fish, even before I was vegetarian.
-But these little cakes have a fantastic flavor and are easy to gobble up.
+But I LOVED Arthur Treacher's fish because it didn't taste like fish, which these crispy little cakes remind me of - they have a fantastic delicate flavor and are easy to gobble up.
+Plan ahead, since they have to sit in the fridge for a while.
+Thanks, Mom! :O)

 • 1/4 cup unbleached white flour